NOT REALLY A WEBSITE

 Bangkok

-is the world's hottest major city based on average daily highs, while the nation of Thailand is the 2nd largest exporter of AC equipment (China is 1st).
+is the world's hottest major city based on average daily highs, great for research, while Thailand is the 2nd largest exporter of AC equipment .

 Description: http://www.onetv.com/SolarSnow.jpg